Public Policy Undergraduate Major (BS, HBS)

 - Apply social science methods and policy analysis to practical problems of government, communities, regions, and/or global issues.

-- Demonstrate the ability to apply oral and written communication skills in public appearances, written reports and documents.
+- Apply oral and written communication skills in public appearances, written reports and documents.

-- Majors are required to take a minimum of five courses in their major specialization within the School of Public Policy (ECON, PPOL, PS, SOC)
+- Majors are required to take a minimum of five courses in their major specialization within the School of Public Policy (ECON, PPOL, PS, SOC).

 Code | Title | Credits |